Talieisin/britfix/README.md

 # Spelling Fixer

 A tool to convert American spellings to British English.
-Originally created to fix the US spelling output from LLMs like Claude, but useful for anyone who needs British spellings in their documents and code.
+Originally created to fix the US spelling output from LLMs, but useful for anyone who needs British spellings in their documents and code.

 ## Features

 - **Multiple File Types**: Text, markdown, LaTeX, HTML, JSON, and code files
-- **Programming Term Exclusions**: Preserves American spellings for common programming terms (e.g., `color`, `serialize`, `initialize`) in code files only
+- **Smart Code Handling**: Only converts comments and docstrings in code files, never string literals or identifiers
+- **Context-Aware**: Preserves quoted text like `'colorScheme'` in comments (API references)
 - **Interactive Mode**: Review and approve changes one by one
-- **Claude Code Hook**: Automatically fix spellings as Claude writes files
+- **Hook Integration**: Automatically fix spellings when writing files
-- **Standalone Binary**: Build a single executable with no dependencies

 ## Installation